khalilfarouqi/OrderWise/README.md

 3. Configure PostgreSQL database settings in `application.properties`
 4. Configure email settings in `application.properties`
 5. Configure Infobip settings in `application.properties`
+6. Configure Keycloak settings in `application.properties`
-6. Build and run the application
+7. Build and run the application

 ### Usage

 1. Ensure the backend server is up and running.
 2. Integrate the backend with your frontend or API client.
 3. Start managing orders, tracking deliveries, and analyzing performance through API calls.

+### Security and Authentication

+The system uses Keycloak for managing security and authentication.
+Users can sign up, log in, and access various features based on their roles and permissions defined in Keycloak.
+Ensure you have set up Keycloak correctly and configured it in the `application.properties` file.

 ### Email and SMS Notifications